 Although Globeville is just 20 blocks north of downtown Denver, circuitous transportation links add to actual travel distance.
 All edges of Globeville are zoned for and have heavy industrial uses.
 Consequently, the Globeville neighborhood is a residential island surrounded by industry.

 Today, portions of Globeville continue to be physically isolated from the rest of Denver by the freeways, railroad lines, and the South Platte River.

 However, the freeways and railroads have also continued to make Globeville an attractive location for business and industry.
-Several large operations and employers are located within the neighborhood and nearby, including the Denver Coliseum and Stock Show complex, the Bannock Street furniture business district, and the Pepsi bottling plant.
+Several large operations and employers are within the neighborhood and nearby, including the Denver Coliseum and National Western Complex, the Bannock Street furniture business district, and the Pepsi bottling plant.

 Habitat's Work in Globeville

-In 2013, Habitat for Humanity of Metro Denver will be building 17 new affordable homes in the Globeville neighborhood.
-In addition, Habitat will provide home repair services to 15 Globeville homeowners in need.
-During the 2013 Jimmy and Rosalynn Carter Work Project from October 6th - 11th, Habitat volunteers, staff, and partner families will build 11 new and repair 15 existing homes in Globeville.
+In 2013, Habitat for Humanity of Metro Denver built 17 new affordable homes in the Globeville neighborhood.
+In addition, Habitat provided home repair services to 15 Globeville homeowners in need.
+During the 2013 Jimmy and Rosalynn Carter Work Project, Habitat volunteers, staff, and partner families built 11 new homes, and repaired 15 existing homes in Globeville.

 Habitat Metro Denver is proud of our work so far, but we are well aware that we have a long way to go.
-We completed an assessment of Globeville resident’s perceptions of their neighborhood, as well as an assessment of the housing and block conditions of the neighborhood using NeighborWorks America’s Success Measures Data System.
-View the eye-opening results here.
+We completed an assessment of Globeville residents' perceptions of their neighborhood, as well as an assessment of the housing and block conditions of the neighborhood using NeighborWorks America's Success Measures Data System.
+View the eye-opening results.